Servostar/gemstone/README.md

 ## Gemstone

 Gemstone is a programming language compiler (short: GSC) written in C based on flex and GNU bison.
-Is uses LLVM to produce optimized native binaries for many platforms and uses its own builtin build system for more complex project management.
+It uses LLVM to produce optimized native binaries for many platforms and uses its own builtin build system for more complex project management.

 ## Dependencies (build)